chris-moreton/concourse-pipeline-controller/README.md

 /concourse/main/<product>-<component>/DOMAIN
 ```

-You also need to add it to the netsensia-infrastructure repository:
+You also need to add it to the netsensia-infrastructure repository, see [this file for an example](https://github.com/chris-moreton/netsensia-infrastructure/blob/master/terraform/domain_golfingrecord_com.tf).

 <a name="ExtendingPipeline"/>